-As an Associate Senior Analyst, I run STL Partners' Internet-Driven Disruption stream, which covers Google, Apple, Amazon, Facebook and Microsoft, as well as the broader digital commerce market.
+As an Associate Senior Analyst, I run STL Partners' Dealing with Disruption stream, which covers Google, Apple, Amazon, Facebook and Microsoft, as well as the broader digital commerce market.
 In the past year, I have co-authored and edited a series of groundbreaking reports for STL, including Google’s Big, Big Data Battle, Apple Pay & Weve Fail: A Wake Up Call, Samsung and Google versus Apple?, Telco-Driven Disruption: Hits & Misses

 My clients to date: A.T.
 Kearney, AVG, Bytemobile, CGAP, Cyber-Duck, Deloitte Consulting, Ericsson, FISITA, European Leaders, The European Commission, the GSMA, Hotwire PR, Huawei, IDG, Juliet Media, Mobile World Live, Motor Codes, Pictet, Policy Impact Partners, PRTM, Pyramid Research, Rakuten, Rutberg, Qualcomm, Science|Business, ST-Ericsson, STL Partners (Telco 2.0), STMicroelectronics, Stratus, Syniverse, Telekom Austria, The World Economic Forum, Toshiba, VimpelCom and Waggener Edstrom.

 August 2005 – January 2009: GSMA, Media Relations

 During three and half years at the GSMA, I provided media relations support to the CEO and Chairman of the GSMA, as well as top executives from many of the world’s leading mobile phone companies.